Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

 \subsection{Mutation}

-In the above results we have not considered mutation.
-When we run the simulations with a mutation rate $\mu=0.001$ per generation, per gene, the results are qualitatively similar to the case with no mutation, although the overall level of cooperation is reduced for all costs.
+In the above results there was no mutation.
+With a mutation rate $\mu=0.001$ per generation, per gene, the results are qualitatively similar to the case with no mutation, although the overall level of cooperation is reduced for all costs.
 The complex dynamics for $c/b>0.5$ also disappears.
 The results are shown in figure~\ref{fig:fitness2}.

 As $c/b$ increases from 0.1 there is a gradual decrease in the cooperation rate until a sharp transition to zero or low cooperation.
-This transition occurs at $c/b=0.25$ for 1 tag, at $c/b=0.4$ for 2 tags and $c/b=0.5$ for 4 and 8 tags.
-However, for 8 tags the cooperation rate does not fall to zero for high cost, but approaches a cooperation rate of approximately 0.1.
-Thus the consequence of mutation when there are 8 tags is to undermine the highly cooperative behaviour for $c/b > 0.5$ that was sustained as a result of complex dynamics with no mutation, in favour of a low but non -ero cooperation rate.
-This non-zero cooperation rate for 8 tags is sustained by the weak selection pressure in favour of all-D agents at high costs and mutation, which introduces new tags and ethnocentric strategies which prevent the All-D agents from fixating.
+This transition occurs at $c/\approx0.25$ for 1 tag, at $c/b\approx0.4$ for 2 tags and $c/b\approx0.5$ for 4 and 8 tags.
+These transitions are consistent with the cluster analysis in the appendix.
+For 8 tags the cooperation rate does not fall to zero for high cost, but approaches a cooperation rate of approximately 0.1.
+Thus the consequence of mutation when there are 8 tags is to undermine the highly cooperative behaviour for $c/b > 0.5$ that was sustained as a result of complex dynamics with no mutation.
+This low but non-zero cooperation rate for 8 tags is sustained by the balance between the weak selection pressure in favour of All-D individuals over ethnocentric ones at high costs and mutation, which introduces new tags and ethnocentric strategies which prevent the All-D individuals from fixating.